asiangoldfish/Albion_Price_Checker/README.md

 The ultimate goal of this project is for practising with programming, getting learning how to manage data, analyze it and make it readable by any average non-tech-minded person.
 As I learn more from practising in my spare time and gain knowledge from college, more sophisticated features and complex systems will eventually be implemented.

-Feel free to give tips and advices.
-I am more than happy to learn.